opentensor/developer-docs/docs/subnets/subnet-hyperparameters.md

 **Value**
 : Set to `2013` for Subnet-1.
-: This means that every subnet validator in Subnet-1 must have at least version `2013` of the subnet validaor code.
+: This means that every subnet validator in Subnet-1 must have at least version `2013` of the subnet validator code.

 **Setting**
 : This parameter can be changed by the subnet owner.
 The value of this parameter varies from subnet to subnet.
 Setting this parameter to a version ensures that all the subnet validators use the same version of the code.